DariaPrzytula/Property-Prices-in-Gdansk/README.md

 -dash

 # Instructions
+The repository contains files such as:
+* raw_data.xlsx - file with source data
+* data_to_dashboard.xlsx - a file with cleaned data used for the dashboard
+* data_to_model.csv - file with data prepared for the model
+* cleaning_and_preparing_code.py - a file containing code for cleaning and preparing data
+* app.py - file containing the dashboard code

-To run the project, clone the repository and run the app.py file.
+To open the Dash application, you need to download all the files and ...
+This will launch the Dash app which can be accessed in your web browser.
+The application enables interactive exploration of data on housing prices, as well as prediction of housing prices based on data entered by the user.
 This will start a Dash application that can be accessed in a web browser.\
 The application allows for interactive exploration of the apartment price data, as well as prediction of apartment prices based on user input.

 # Data